 Welcome!
-My name is Hannah and I’m a Ph.D. candidate in American politics at the University of Notre Dame.
-I work primarily on U.S. state politics, with a substantive focus on legislative policymaking.
-My other research interests include legislative behavior, representation, and network analysis – particularly network inference.
-I am originally from Indianapolis, Indiana and graduated with honors from Indiana University Bloomington in 2016 with a Bachelor of Arts in Political Science and French.
+My name is Hannah and I’m a Postdoctoral Fellow at the Center for the Study of Democratic Institutions at Vanderbilt University.
+I earned my PhD in Political Science from the University of Notre Dame in 2022.
+I work primarily on legislative and state-level politics with a secondary focus on quantitative methodology.
+My broader research agenda concerns political networks, institutional mediators of elite behavior, and modeling dependent data – for example, behavioral diffusion, multilevel networks, and visualization.
+I am originally from Indianapolis, Indiana and graduated with honors from Indiana University Bloomington in 2016 with a B.A. in Political Science and French.

-While at Notre Dame, I’ve presented my work at conferences around North America and most recently taught a course on American state politics during the spring 2020 semester.
+I’ve presented my work at conferences around the U.S. and internationally.
+Most recently, I taught an independent course on American state politics during spring 2020.
 I’ve also led a variety of introductory classes on American politics, Comparative politics, and International relations and previously served as the teaching assistant for the graduate-level quantitative methods sequences in the Department of Political Science and Keough School of Global Affairs.
 You can find my published research in the peer-reviewed journal Political Analysis.

 Please feel free to contact me at email@example.com